GrinonBarrett/Taksidos/To Do.md

 * Create the Jeel, a generic Ooze creature whose material can be used for alchemic materials.
 * Create the Wekowyrd,an Everforming Eldritch Horror capable of mutating or regenerating in battle.
 Doing so will force counterspell checks out to a great distance against anyone casting a spell.
 Its counterspell bonus is equal to its current HP and its current wounds.
 A possible mutation of it is to increase HP.
 * Create a proper Terrasque, but still make it a deadly melee creature which is difficult to deal with by magic.
 Will have a softspot for non-combatants.
+* Create an Ajhas.
+A large squid like creature from the psychic plane.
+The tentacles end in eyballs.
+It breaths an acidic mist, to which its is immune, that it can use as a smokescreen.
+It floats and swims with a 12 yard speed and can interact with non-mindless creatures on the ethereal plane.
+Each eye can force a [Prcp] or [Rflx] save, foe's choice, or daze the creature.
+Has a -1 penalty to incap saves for each tentacle lost.
+Can swallow prey whole, melting it in its acid.
+* Create a Knemui.
+Mucousy illusion casting goblins that cause mischief.
+They are usually invisible but can be seen through a variety of strange methods (Squirting lemon juice in your eyes, the light of a fire which is cooking food, chewing on a piece of birch bark, holding a hazelnut, covering yourself in lamp oil, holding your breath under water evwn if you can breath underwater, casting a spell known by the knemui, or are within magical light).
+They can be pacified by giving them a gift given to you in celebration of your bithday, a wedding, a fine piece of mechanical art, or inviting them to a feast set for them.
 * Make some Kaiju type monsters.